At-Num/At-Num.github.io/content/support.md

 Complaints procedure
 --
-We take customer service very seriously, if you’re not happy for any reason with a product or the service you’ve received from us we’d really like the opportunity to help put things right.
+We take customer service very seriously.
+If, for any reason, you’re not happy with a product or the service you have received from us, we would really appreciate the opportunity to help makes things right.
+Talk to us.

 Refunds
 --